Brighton: Toponymy

 Brighton has several nicknames.
-Poet Horace Smith called it "The Queen of Watering Places", which is still widely used, and "Old Ocean's Bauble".
+Poet Horace Smith called it "The Queen of Watering Places", and "Old Ocean's Bauble".
 Novelist William Makepeace Thackeray referred to "Doctor Brighton", calling the town "one of the best of Physicians".
 "London-by-the-Sea" is well-known, reflecting Brighton's popularity with Londoners as a day-trip resort, a commuter dormitory and a desirable destination for those wanting to move out of the metropolis.
 "The Queen of Slaughtering Places", a pun on Smith's description, became popular when the Brighton trunk murders came to the public's attention in the 1930s.
 The mid-19th-century nickname "School Town" referred to the remarkable number of boarding, charity and church schools in the town at the time.